evidhai/notes-techpechu-com/pages/Terraform Associate - Batch plan.md

 - This page covers what we will be focussing on Terraform Associate Batch.
-- Course will be 100% hands-on and realtime.
+- Course will be mix of hands-on, indepth concept covering realtime scenarios
 - By end of this course you can
-	- Build automate creation of resources
+	- Build automate creation of resources using Terraform
 	- How to handle syncronisation of existing resource
-	- How to manage when you work as a team
+	- Manage terraform  as a team
 	- Basics of git
 	- Builld custom modules on terraform and create opensource project to showcase your work
 	- What ever required you to get Terraform Associate certified
-- Entire course will be in Tamil , sessions will be  via zoom and recordings will be provided
+- Entire course will be in Tamil , sessions will be  via zoom/gmeet  and recordings will be provided
 - Common Telegram group will be created for interaction and get your doubts cleared
-- Sesssion duration 16  days (if time got delayed or any new topic demanded by people can extend it to 20) on sat and sunday 7:30 -8:30 PM IST.With max batch limit of 10 members.
+- Sesssion duration 16  days (if time got delayed or any new topic demanded by people can extend it to 20) on sat and sunday 8:30 - 9:30 PM IST.With max batch limit of 10 members.

--
-- No pre-requisite
+- Pre-requisite
+  - Laptop / PC with Vscode
--
+  - AWS account
+  - Time to practice and learn

 - Course plan:
 	- Day 1:
 		- Introduction of each member
 		- Basic system config
 		- Introduction to Terraform / Iac
 	- Day 2:
-		- Credential handling
+		- Credential handling and best practices
 		- Terraform workflow
 	- Day 2:
 		- Terraform Settings, Providers and Resources